This policy refers to ‘Cornish Pirates Community’ (hereafter CPC) delivery for Penzance and Newlyn Rugby Limited.

 • The welfare of the child and adults at risk is, and must always be, paramount to any other considerations.

 • All participants regardless of age, gender, ability or disability, race, faith, culture, size, shape, language or sexual identity have the right to protection from abuse or harm.

 • All allegations or suspicions of abuse, neglect, harm and poor practice will be taken seriously and responded to swiftly, fairly and appropriately.

 • Working in partnership with other organisations, statutory agencies, parents, carers, children and young people is essential for the welfare of children.

-• Children and vulnerable adults have a right to expect support, and personal and social development delivered by an appropriately recruited, vetted and managed in relation to their participation in rugby union, whether they are playing, volunteering or officiating in the community or professional areas of the sport.
+• Children and adults at risk have a right to expect support, and personal and social development delivered by an appropriately recruited, vetted and managed in relation to their participation in rugby union, whether they are playing, volunteering or officiating in the community or professional areas of the sport.